s991116/HiveGame/README.md

 - [ ] Implement movement for Beetle
 - [ ] Implement movement for Spider
 - [ ] Implement movement for Ant
-- [ ] Implement rules for winning and loosing
 - [ ] Add Layers of Beetles for Print Board when Beetles are on top of other creatures